-- Secured by corporate guarantee from Ghim Li Group Pte Ltd and negative pledge over all assets of Ghim Li Global Pte Ltd. - The borrowings consist of a term loan of nil (2012: US\$972 thousand) which is repayable by a reducing balance method of 48 monthly average installments of US\$115 thousand (30 June 2012: US\$115 thousand).
-The average effective interest rate charge is 5% per annum. - (iii) Banking relationship: the Group is dependent on bank facilities to support the working capital requirement of its operations.
+- Secured by corporate guarantee from Ghim Li Group Pte Ltd and negative pledge over all assets of Ghim Li Global Pte Ltd. - Banking relationship: the Group is dependent on bank facilities to support the working capital requirement of its operations.
 Presently, the bank facilities provided to the Group are uncommitted short term trade financing facilities which are reviewable annually by the banks.

-At 30 June 2013 GLG Corp Ltd had financing facilities available of US\$108,150 thousand (US\$61,011 thousand was used and US\$47,139 thousand was unused).
-This is compared with US\$117,990 thousand at 30 June 2012 (US\$57,684 thousand was used and US\$60,306 thousand was unused).
-Used financing facilities comprises of Trust Receipts and Bank Loans, which at 30 June 2013 was US\$38,932 thousand (2012 US\$35,168 thousand) and guarantees arising form letters of credit in force, which was US\$22,079 thousand at 30 June 2013 (2012 US\$22,516 thousand).
-GLG continued to have the strong support of its core banking relationship for its working capital requirements.
-GLG has largely completed the sourcing of additional bank facilities from Singapore based banks if there is a need to replace facilities from banks who because of their own capital and credit risk constraints, may limit or suspend their corporate lending business
+At 30 June 2014 GLG Corp Ltd had financing facilities available of US\$112,268 thousand (US\$59,114 thousand was used and US\$53,154 thousand was unused).
+This is compared with US\$108,150 thousand at 30 June 2013 (US\$61,011 thousand was used and US\$47,139 thousand was unused).
+Used financing facilities comprises of Trust Receipts and Bank Loans, which at 30 June 2014 was US\$36,180 thousand (2013 US\$38,932 thousand) and guarantees arising form letters of credit in force, which was US\$22,934 thousand at 30 June 2014 (2013 US\$22,079 thousand).
+GLG believe it continues to have the strong support from main bankers for its working capital and capital expenditure requirements.